tdf/odftoolkit/README.txt

 documents.
 Unlike other approaches which rely on runtime manipulation of heavy-weight editors via an automation interface, the ODF Toolkit is lightweight and ideal for server use.
-It's an incubator project of the Apache Software Foundation <http://www.apache.org/>.

 The ODF Toolkit consists of four subcomponents: